USCbiostats/barry/README.md

 <h1>Barry: your to-go motif accountant<img src="design/logo.svg" style="max-width:200px;width:50%;" align="right"></h1>

 [This repository](https://github.com/USCbiostats/barry) contains a C++ template library that essentially counts sufficient statistics on binary arrays.
-The goal of the library is to provide a general framework for building discrete exponential-family models.
+Its primary goal is to provide a general framework for building discrete exponential-family models.
 A particular example is Exponential Random Graph Models (ERGMs), but we can use `barry` to deal with non-square arrays.

 Among the key features included in `barry`, we have: